-Nearly one fifth of those absolutely refusing marriage and those uncertain cannot accurately explain why they are against legitimising their relationship.
-This is quite a high ratio and it is even higher among young mothers with very low schooling and especially among Roma mothers.
+Nearly one fifth of those definitely refusing marriage and those uncertain cannot accurately explain why they are against legitimising their relationship.
+This is quite a high ratio and it is even higher among mothers at very young age, with very low schooling and especially among Roma mothers.
 This also demonstrates that their attitude is not so much determined by some conscious opposition but by circumstances beyond their control.

-We might presume that anti-marriage sentiments are the strongest in mothers left alone and raising their child or children without the father (for mothers giving birth in 1995).
-This accounts for 30.2% of the total of women with children born out of wedlock.
-The answer to the question of 'have you ever planned to marry the father of your child?' was a definite 'no' in case of over half of single mothers (52.5%).
+We could presume that anti-marriage sentiments are the strongest in mothers left alone and raising their child or children without the father since the birth of their child in 1995.
+This accounts for 30.2% of the total of women with child out of wedlock.
+The answer to the question of "have you ever planned to marry the father of your child?" was a definite "no" in case of over half of single mothers (52.5%).
 This means they neither considered a future marriage when they entered into an intimate relationship with the future father nor at the time of their pregnancy.
 However, a not much smaller proportion of single mothers had expected to marry the father (47.5%).
-The answers to 'why have you not considered getting married' and to 'why have your marriage plans failed' clearly show that the ratio of single mothers finding marriage unnecessary is even lower than that of mothers in cohabitation.
+The answers to "why have you not considered getting married" and to "why have your marriage plans failed" clearly show that the ratio of single mothers finding marriage unnecessary is even lower than that of mothers in cohabitation.
 The main reason single mothers do not marry is the father.